EVATool/fae-architecture-log/_decisions/team-variants-domain-model.md

 ## Alternatives not seriously considered

-A informal modeling was chosen to avoid the restrictions of other diagram types.
+An informal modeling was chosen to avoid the restrictions of other diagram types.

 * entity relationship diagram
 * uml diagrams